Marlene Dietrich: Personal life

 Dietrich's professional image was carefully crafted and maintained while her personal life was mostly hidden from the public.
-She was fluent in German, English, Italian and French.
+She was fluent in German, English, and French.

 Dietrich, who was bisexual, enjoyed the thriving gay bars and drag balls of 1920s Berlin.
 Bars included the Mali und Igel, run by Elsa Conrad.
 She also defied conventional gender roles with her boxing at Turkish trainer and prizefighter Sabri Mahir's boxing studio in Berlin, which opened to women in the late 1920s.

 In May 1923 Dietrich married assistant director Rudolf Sieber, who later became an assistant director at Paramount Pictures in France, responsible for foreign language dubbing.
 Their only child, Maria Riva, was born in Berlin on 13 December 1924.
 Riva later became an actress, primarily working in television.
 When Maria gave birth to a son (John, later a famous production designer) in 1948, Dietrich was dubbed "the world's most glamorous grandmother".
 In the 1960s, Riva served as the organizer for Dietrich's one-woman shows.
 After Dietrich's death, Riva published a candid biography of her mother, titled Marlene Dietrich (1992).
 In it Dietrich is shown as a cold, manipulative narcissist who treated Riva more like an assistant or extension of herself than a daughter.
-When discussing her biography of her mother in 1992, Riva stated "I consider myself a biographer, not the daughter," and also labeled Dietrich as a "ephemeral creature that is beyond normalcy."
-Riva made similar claims in an interview which was published in the March 8, 1993 issue of People, where she described Dietrich as also someone who "had this ability to mentally erase anything she didn’t like to hear."
+When discussing her biography of her mother in 1992, Riva stated "I consider myself a biographer, not the daughter", and also labeled Dietrich as a "ephemeral creature that is beyond normalcy."
+Riva made similar claims in an interview which was published in the March 8, 1993 issue of People, where she described Dietrich as also someone who "had this ability to mentally erase anything she didn't like to hear."
 In September 1993, Riva, who still inherited a huge portion of mother's estate despite their strained relationship, would manage to successfully lead an effort to sell the bulk of Dietrich's estate to the city of Berlin.
-Riva died on October 29, 2025 at the age of 100.
+Riva died on October 29, 2025, at the age of 100.